Mercerenies/a-turtles-troll/README.md

 * Beds don't drop when mined anymore
 * Anvils can be smelted into iron nuggets
 * Almost any mob can spawn from an egg
+* Skeletons will fire eggs in addition to arrows
 * Bats and rabbits never transform into chickens anymore
 * Anvils have a minimum height above you they can spawn
 * Drastically increased the pet phantom respawn cooldown (to 10